Higgs Yukawa coupling constraints on a benchmark one-loop radiative mass model for the bottom, charm and tau

 Similar to $\mu_b$, this expression has a quadratic dependence on $y_b^\mathrm{eff}$, so these bounds will have a similar form.
 The current $2\sigma$ upper bound on $Br(t\rightarrow ch)$ is $3.4 \cdot 10^{-4}$~\cite{tchbound}, though it could be brought as low as $1.6 \cdot 10^{-5}$ with the next generation of experiments~\cite{ESUbriefing}.
 We find that the projected bounds on the branching fraction are weaker than the current bound on $\mu_\tau$ for the parameter space considered, and thus do not show them here.

 Current $2\sigma$ constraints on this model are shown for two benchmark slices of parameter space in Figure~\ref{fig:constraints}.
-As can be seen from these plots, viable parameter space currently exists for this model.
+As can be seen from these plots, viable parameter space with $<1\%$ fine-tuning currently exists for this model.
+This indicates that it remains sensible to use this model as a foundation for constructing a complete model.
 The most stringent constraints are generally perturbativity, the $\mu_\tau$ signal strength, and corrections to $T$.

 Bounds obtained from projected future sensitivities~\cite{collider_future,STfuture} for $\mu_f$ and $T$ are shown in Figure~\ref{fig:future}, assuming agreement with the SM is maintained.
 Assumptions on the integrated luminosities and centre of mass energies for these projections are given in Table~1 of~\cite{collider_future}, where we have considered the HL-LHC, ILC\textsubscript{500}, the full CEPC program, and the full FCC-ee/eh/hh program in our plots.

 Another avenue for constraining such a model is the bounds obtained from direct searches at colliders.
 Since $\chi$ is the only coloured exotic, we would expect the bound on its mass to be strongest.
 The relevant searches are for vector-like quarks (VLQs).
 However none of the existing VLQ searches can be repurposed, as they assume that the given VLQ primarily decays into SM fields~\cite{VLQs}, something $\chi$ cannot do by the imposition of exotic $\mathcal{Z}_2$.
 Future searches for VLQs that relax this assumption, or even consider VLQs that cannot decay into exclusively SM fields, would thus be helpful for constraining models that contain fields similar to $\chi$.
 Existing bounds on squarks and VLQs suggest a lower bound of $m_\chi \gtrsim 1 \ \mathrm{TeV}$ would be typical~\cite{VLQrev,squark1,squark2}.